helpingwizard/swe-intern-problem-1/README.md

 # Command Logger API

 Command Logger API is a Node.js backend service that automatically logs shell commands typed in the terminal to a PostgreSQL database.
 It also provides an API to search through the logged commands by keyword.
-The service can be used with different shell environments like Bash and Zsh.
+The service can be used with different shell environments like Bash.

 This project uses Docker for containerization, Prisma ORM for database management, and PostgreSQL for persistent data storage.